 Our churches’ commitment to serving diverse communities in response to local needs remains strong.
 You can read the full report here.

-Our work focuses on two issues where our choices can make a real difference to the lives of those within and beyond our communities:
+Our work also focuses on two issues where our choices can make a real difference to the lives of those within and beyond our communities:

 Care for God’s creation.
 We are an Eco Diocese and aim to embed positive environmental action into our lives.